svewap/nnrestapi/Documentation/Examples/Examples/10_creating_an_api.rst

 Example Api Endpoint
 ============

-Creating a TYPO3 Restful Api for articles
+Creating an example "Article"-Application
 ------------

 In the following example we would like to create an endpoint that can read, update, insert and delete articles in a news-system.

-All operations can be executed by calling the TYPO3 Rest Api endpoint located at
+All operations can be executed by calling the endpoint located at
 ``https://www.mysite.com/api/article``.
 Here is an overview of what we are planning to do:

 +------------+---------------------+-------------------------------------+--------------------------------------------------+